 Wear – Worn drive gears on axle and wheels.
 Check out “Mower wheel fitting video”.

 Wear – Worn axle pins which cause a lack of drive.
 Pin replacement is covered in the “Mower wheel replacement video”.

 4 Drive Cable

-As you can imagine, any thing that prevents this lever from being fully applied will cause the mower to feel slow.
-This is the most common cause of a slow transmission and can fixed in a snap.
+As you can imagine, anything that prevents this lever from being fully applied will cause the mower to feel slow.
+This is the most common cause of a slow transmission and can fix in a snap.

 Transmission lever – The cable is connected to a lever on the transmission.
 This lever must be fully engaged in order to have full drive power.

 And finally adjusting the drive system.
 This isn’t a difficult process, but there are a few tips you’ll need in order to get it right.
 It is covered in the pictures below.
 Your mower drive adjuster may not be identical to the one shown here, but that’s OK because the principle is the same.

 Some mowers will have a tool-less adjuster, nice! makes life a ton easier.
 However most mowers will require tools, but not many, two vice grips or adjustable wrenches is all you need.
 If you’ve got some WD40, shoot it down the cable inner, you might need some eye protection, tends to splashback, Awkward?
 Yes, but worth the effort.